pascalguttmann/obat/docs/arch/overview.md

     - choose logic [family][7400-families] used for all components
     - Note from PaGu: choose CMOS logic (supply voltage not limited to 5V)?
 E.g.
         HC or HCT series.
-- Limiting Logic of PSU, "soft" vs "hard" limiting?
+- Limiting Logic of PSS, "soft" vs "hard" limiting?
 (Note from PaGu: Consult Mr.
     Rumschinski for opinion, see paper notes from PaGu -> Team decision desired)
     - "soft" limit: change reference value (ger.: Führungsgröße) to limited value, if limit is reached.
 Control circuit experiences jump in